Oswaldo Cabrera Player Props: Yankees vs. Phillies

 - The pitching staff for the Phillies had a collective nine K/9 last season, the eighth-best in MLB.

-- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Phillies had the 17th-ranked team ERA across all league pitching staffs (3.97).

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.

-- Walker starts for the first time this season for the Phillies.
+- Strahm makes his first start of the season for the Phillies.

-- When he last appeared on Wednesday, Oct.
-5, the 30-year-old right-hander started the game and went 4 1/3 scoreless innings against the Washington Nationals.
+- The 31-year-old lefty has pitched in relief one time this season.

 © 2023 Data Skrive.
 All rights reserved.